 I am a member of the Redbud Writer’s Guild, and the Collegeville Institute has hosted me for a writing residency.
-I write regularly on the intersection of faith, culture, and politics, and I have written for Sojourners, Red Letter Christians, Geez, The Redbud Post, and Velvet Ashes.
+I’m also a regular contributor at RevGalBlogPals.
+I write on the intersection of faith, culture, and politics, and I have written for Sojourners, Red Letter Christians, Geez, The Redbud Post, and Velvet Ashes.
 Check out some of those reflections here.

 How to Journey in a Pandemic: what silence and labyrinths can teach us when most other journey options are off limits